Might and Power: Six- and seven-year-old season: 1999-2001

 Unraced at six, Might And Power returned in September 2000 at age seven but failed to beat a runner home in his two starts and was quickly retired.
 He made numerous public appearances and resided at Living Legends in Woodlands Historic Park, Greenvale, Victoria.

-Death
+Death and legacy

 Might and Power died on 11 April 2020 after emergency surgery for colic.

+In 2021 the Caulfield Stakes, which he won in 1998, became known as the Might and Power in his honour.